fengma1992/textlint-rule-alive-link/README.md

 The targets of this rule is Markdown documents and plain text documents (See tests).

-This rule is mainly adopted from [textlint-rule-no-dead-link](https://github.com/textlint-rule/textlint-rule-no-dead-link) with some modifications.
+This rule is mainly adopted from [textlint-rule-no-dead-link](https://github.com/textlint-rule/textlint-rule-no-dead-link) but much more faster and more features provided.

 ## Installation